luvit/luvit.io/articles/redis-client.md

 write()
 ```

-The full script can be found at
+The full script can be found at [process.lua][].
-[process.lua][].

-To put some data in our redis we only need to run this with luvit.
+To put some data in our Redis we only need to run this with Luvit.
 Leave it
 running so we can see rankings change in real-time.

 ```sh